darthrellimnad/evergreen-functional-fe-web-app/README.md

 17. Learn as much as you can about the real humans using the app.
 18. Learn your rudiments.
 19. Learn about [web standards](https://www.w3.org/WAI/standards-guidelines/).
 20. Work smart.
 Sometimes working smart means working hard.
+Work together.
 Be kind.
 Listen and learn.
 Choose your mentors and teachers wisely.

 Many coders (including plenty of dyslexic, autistic, adhd, disabled and/or mathematical coders) prefer functional and/or UI programming, but industry has tended to favor Object Oriented design while minimizing the importance of human experience.